-- You should come out with more money that you would have if you handled it on your own;
+- You should come out with more money that you would have if you handled the case on your own

-- You don't have to do any of the work; and
+- You don’t have to do any of the work

 - You can focus again on your healing, rather than being your own lawyer